gtildis/risk-challenger-programmers-test/README.md

-# Technical brief

-In this test we ask you to implement (parts of) the functionalities mentioned below.

-The aim of the assignments is not to see what you can't implement; we're interested in what you have been able to implement, and how and why you implemented it that way.

-We like to see readable code; for us HTML, CSS and JavaScript are all equally important.

 ## Getting started

 - You need Node.js to run things the way they are built now
-- You can install all dependencies with `yarn` or `npm install`
+- You can install the dependencies for the backend with `yarn` or `npm install`
+- Then you need to navigate to the frontend folder with `cd frontend` and install the dependencies for the frontend with `yarn` or `npm install`
 - You can start the front end with `yarn start` or `npm run start`.
 The web page is subsequently located at [http://localhost:4200](http://localhost:4200).
 - With `yarn start-server` or `npm run start-server` you can start the back end.
 The back end will then be accessible at [http://localhost:8080](http://localhost:8080).
 - The pages will reload/update when changes are made.